MSIX Introduction: A comprehensive 24-chapter guide

 Only full UWP apps or UWP components from within your app, such as a background task or an app service, require defining application capabilities.

-Legacy (Win32) code will still continue to run correctly even without the capabilities declared in the package, as it does not use any modern APIs to access those resources.
+Legacy (Win32) code will continue to run correctly even if the package's capabilities are not declared, because it does not use any modern APIs to access those resources.

-The only capability required by all Win32 apps is the “Full Trust” option -- which is essential for any Win32 application packaged inside an MSIX.
+The only capability required by all Win32 apps is the “Full Trust” option, which is essential for any Win32 application packaged within an MSIX.

 Debugging your code inside an MSIX container is slightly different from the standard debugging in Visual Studio.